Primordial Black Holes Dark Matter and Secondary Gravitational Waves from Warm Higgs-G Inflation: Acknowledgements

 \section{Acknowledgements}

 RA acknowledges the support from the National Post-Doctoral Fellowship by the Science and Engineering Research Board (SERB), Department of Science and Technology (DST), Government of India (GOI)(PDF/2021/004792).
 The work of AKM is supported through Ramanujan Fellowship (PI: Dr. Diptimoy Ghosh) offered by the DST, GOI (SB/S2/RJN-088/2018).
-RKJ acknowledges financial support from the new faculty seed start-up grant of the Indian Institute of Science, Bengaluru, India, SERB, DST, GOI, through the Core Research Grant~CRG/2018/002200 and the Infosys Foundation, Bengaluru, India through the Infosys Young Investigator Award.
+RKJ acknowledges financial support from the new faculty seed start-up grant of the Indian Institute of Science, Bengaluru, India, SERB, DST, GOI, through the Core Research Grant~CRG/2018/002200, the MATRICS grant~MTR/2022/000821 and the Infosys Foundation, Bengaluru, India through the Infosys Young Investigator Award.
+We also acknowledge the anonymous referee for providing critical and insightful comments that led to an improvement in the presentation of the paper.